How to answer the Teamwork competency question

-Why do employers value team work?
+Why do employers ask questions on team work in interviews?

 In a recent survey, teamwork and communication skills ranked amongst the top five qualities sought by employers.
 Many companies are now focusing on team building as a way to differentiate themselves from their competitors in the belief that it will positively impact their bottom line.
 They recognise that team work brings about synergy – “the sum of the parts being greater than the whole” and if implemented correctly, teambuilding can make a company more productive, increase staff morale and foster innovation.